iabhii22/College-Result-Scraper/README.md

 # KNIT_Result_bot
-Eager to see results of your classmates but toooo lazy(like me) to type each and every roll number.
+Eager to see results of your classmates but toooo lazy to type each and every roll number.
 Then,this is comes to play.Run this and you are ready to go.
 Just hit ENTER to see next result.

 ####################################################################################################
 Setup Instruction :